AntoineSimoulin/gpt-fr/README.md

 ## Eval results

 We packaged **GPT-fr** with a dedicated language model evaluation benchmark for French.
 In line with the [WikiText](https://blog.einstein.ai/the-wikitext-long-term-dependency-language-modeling-dataset/) benchmark in English, we collected over 70 million tokens from the set of verified [good](https://fr.wikipedia.org/wiki/Wikip%C3%A9dia:Articles_de_qualit%C3%A9) and [featured](https://fr.wikipedia.org/wiki/Wikip%C3%A9dia:Bons_articles) articles on Wikipedia.
-The models zero-shot perplexity are given below on the test set.
+The models zero-shot perplexities are given below on the test set.

 | Model name | Wikitext-FR (perplexity) |